Recruitment Trends

 Recent studies show that 34% of global businesses are already planning to extend their Return to Office (RTO) requirements to five days per week by early 2025, as they seek to re-establish in-office collaboration and productivity.

-This shift is likely attributed to the recent mass layoffs in tech firms and startups, raising questions about AI’s impact, workforce resilience, and the future of work.
+This shift is likely attributed to the recent mass layoffs in tech firms and startups, raising questions about AI’s impact, workforce resilience, and the future of recruiting

 As these layoffs continue to rise, many businesses will view bringing employees back to the office as a way to boost productivity and streamline operations amid tighter budgets and downsizing.